-In line with the entry in the Commercial Register dated 12 July 2013, a member of the Management Board acts together with a proxy, and the proxy attaches their signature with a comment specifying the procura.
+In line with the entry in the Commercial Register dated 22 June 20201, a member of the Management Board acts together with a proxy.
+Signing on behalf of the company is done by attaching your signature to the printed or written business name of the company, the names and functions of the signatory, the proxy attaches their signature with a comment specifying the procura.